-Sapphires are one of the most precious gemstones you can buy, and their extraordinary hardness makes them ideal for an engagement ring.
+Sapphires are one of the most precious gemstones you can buy, and their extraordinary durability, making them hard to break, means they can be worn every day and are an ideal stone for an engagement ring.
 Rating 9/10 on the MOHS scale of hardness, this beautiful stone is a popular alternative to diamond.
 Sapphires also have excellent durability making them hard to break which means they can be worn every day.

 Best known for their blue colour these gems also come in a variety of rainbow shades known as fancy colour sapphires.